diegoavanzini/dockerized_mockoon/README.md

 # testing with mockoon

-## prerequisiti
+## Prerequisites

 1. install mockoon and mockoon/cli
 2. install Golang
-3. install Docker
+3. install Docker (or equivalent)

-Imagine we have to call a petstore service to get a list of available pets but the http APIs are not ready, we have only the openapi interface.
+Imagine we need to call a “petstore” service to get a list of available pets, but the http APIs are not ready, we only  have the [openAPI interface](https://www.openapis.org/).

-Using mockoon desktop I can import the yaml rapresentation (the example [petstore](https://editor.swagger.io/) is ok for test purpose) and export the json with the mocked service.
+Using [Mockoon desktop](https://mockoon.com/download/) I can import the [YAML rapresentation](https://editor.swagger.io/) (the [petstore](https://editor.swagger.io/) example is fine for testing purpose) and export the JSON with the mocked service.

-I’ll start with a test… in the arrange section we have to start the service mock using mockoon cli.
+I’ll start with a test… in the “Arrange” section we need to start the service mock using [mockoon cli](https://mockoon.com/cli/).

 ```go
 mockedPetstore, addr, err := NewDockerMockoon().Start("petstore")